MSU-Libraries/kube-doc/README.md

 Cluster pods are in the `kube-system` namespace, where the default namespace is aptly called `default`.

-To create a namespace, first create a namespace spec file.
+To create a namespace, first create a namespace manifest file.
 E.g. `~/namespace-best-app.yaml`:
 ```yaml
 apiVersion: v1
 kind: Namespace